Jordan-Langton/ActiveJS-Javascript-Front-End-Framework/README.md

     ```

 # The Single File View
 In this section, we will teach you all the basics and fundamentals of the ActiveJS `SFV (Single File View)` to enable you to start building amazing and beautiful projects.
 We will go over the basics of how to structure your `View` and will explain the different parts of it, and what it does.
 So lets get started!
+The `SFV` is a `.html` file which will define a page or `View` inside of your application.
+It must always contin the following to help you define your views the way you want to.

 # The Template
 #### [back to top](#sections)